sandeep194920/MERN_Projects/README.md

 - `Search functionality when enter button is pressed`
 - `Add env variable to Netlify`
 - `Rate limit - 403 error`
+- `useRef to stop useEffect initial render and only call useEffect on rerender.
+I havent implemented this, look at John's last video of this project.`

 ## Handy Tools